shilatapel/Calculator/README.md

 # Calculator
-Development of a calculator application
+Development of a calculator application in c#